rm3web/textblocks/README.md

 You can accumulate Text Block Nodes into a multi-lingual collection or into a list of sections.

+## Supported input formats

+ * 'plainishtext' - Escapes text to HTML For display
+ * 'atxplaintext' - Converts along the headings to seperate sections
+ * 'markdown' - Markdown

+atxplaintext may eventually go away.. it's there to exercise the auto-splitting for the time being.
+And there's no way to input html.

 ## Do I care?

 Probably not.
 It's not done yet.
 It's been lying around on my HD for a long while now and I figured it's a discrete open-sourceable chunk.